Epson 3800: Step-By-Step Printing Workflow

 Setting up Photoshop CS2's color settings

 Make sure Photoshop's Color Settings are set up properly.
-Here are the settings I use (click on the image to see a bigger version):
+Here are the settings I use (click on the image to see a bigger version).
+Photoshop CS3 and CS4 settings are similar.

 Click the image above to see a bigger version that you can actually read!